cilium/cilium.io/src/posts/06-04-2021-war-games-network-policy/index.md

   - Network
   - Cloud Native
 ogImage: ogimage.png
-ogSummary: 'We’ve just launched a new community resource:networkpolicy.io, to help people learn how to apply Kubernetes network policies to protect their business-critical workloads.'
+ogSummary: 'We’ve just launched a new community resource networkpolicy.io, to help people learn how to apply Kubernetes network policies to protect their business-critical workloads.'
 ---

 import authors from 'utils/author-data';